A Perfect Day for Bananafish: Analysis

 Like the eldest son of the Glass family, Salinger was deeply affected by his experiences as a combat soldier in WWII, and these informed his writing.
 Kenneth Slawenski reports that Salinger, in his Seymour – An Introduction (1959), confesses that the young man in Bananafish "was not Seymour at all but... myself."
 Traumatized by the Battle of the Bulge and the Nazi concentration camps, Salinger "found it impossible to fit into a society that ignored the truth that he now knew."

 Children figure prominently in Salinger's works.
-Seymour's sympathetic and affectionate interaction with children is contrasted with the detached and phony behavior of adults.
+Seymour's sympathetic, affectionate interaction with children is contrasted with the detached and phony behavior of adults.
 In the aftermath of his interlude with Sybil, Seymour "has drawn his own conclusions regarding the makeup of human beings and the world around him" and commits suicide.

 T. S. Eliot's The Waste Land and Bananafish

 Salinger quotes a verse from the poem The Waste Land by poet T. S. Eliot in the following exchange between Seymour and Sybil, regarding the little girl's young rival, Sharon Lipschutz:

 The stanza that contains the verse is from Section I of The Waste Land – "The Burial of the Dead":

 "The Burial of the Dead" begins with an excerpt from Petronius Arbiter's Satyricon, which reads: "For once I saw with my own eyes the Cumean Sibyl hanging in a jar, and when the boys asked her, 'Sibyl, what do you want?' she answered, 'I want to die.'"

 Slawenski argues that Salinger's choice of the name Sybil for the little girl establishes an "unmistakable" correlation between Eliot's depiction of the Cumaean Sybil of Greek myth and Seymour's story of the bananafish.
 The bananafish are "doomed by greed" and thus share the fate of Eliot's Sybil, "cursed by relentless existence."